Thomas Cochrane, 10th Earl of Dundonald: French Revolutionary wars

 In February 1801 at Malta, Cochrane got into an argument with a French Royalist officer at a fancy dress ball.
-He had come dressed as a common sailor, and the Royalist mistook him for one.
+He had arrived dressed as a common sailor, and the Royalist mistook him for one.
 This argument led to Cochrane's only duel.
 Cochrane wounded the French officer with a pistol shot and was himself unharmed.
 One of his most notable exploits was the capture of the Spanish xebec frigate El Gamo on 6 May 1801.
 El Gamo carried 32 guns and 319 men, compared with Speedy's 14 guns and 54 men.
 Cochrane flew an American flag and approached so closely to El Gamo that her guns could not depress to fire on Speedy's hull.
 The Spanish tried to board and take over the ship but, whenever they were about to board, Cochrane pulled away briefly and fired on the concentrated boarding parties with his ship's guns.
 Eventually, Cochrane boarded El Gamo and captured her, despite being outnumbered about six to one.

-In Speedy's 13-month cruise, Cochrane captured, burned, or drove ashore 53 ships before three French ships of the line under Admiral Charles-Alexandre Linois captured him on 3 July 1801.
+Cochrane then took part in the raid on Oropesa along with HMS Kangaroo on 9 June which saw the destruction of a Spanish convoy under the cover of a large on shore battery.
+In Speedy's 13-month cruise Cochrane captured, burnt or drove ashore 53 ships before three French ships of the line under Admiral Charles-Alexandre Léon Durand Linois captured him on 3 July 1801.
 While Cochrane was held as a prisoner, Linois often asked him for advice.
-In his autobiography, Cochrane recounted how courteous and polite the French officer had been.
-A few days later, he was exchanged for the second captain of another French ship.
-On 8 August 1801, he was promoted to the rank of post-captain.
+In his autobiography Cochrane recounted how courteous and polite Linois had been.
+A few days later he was exchanged for the second captain of another French ship.
+On 8 August 1801 he was promoted to captain.